CNPDX/cnpdx.github.io/PROSPECTUS.md

 - 6 Tickets
 - Table presence at the venue
 - Logo on site and conference materials
+- A thank you announcement in closing presentation

 ## Gold: $3,000 (Limit 3)